In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 Similar studies reached similar conclusions with adults.
 Even when mimicking a business deal negotiation.

 Bottom line: feeling bad puts you at a massive disadvantage.
-Being happy rises your level of performance.
+Being happy raises your level of performance.

 Happiness Is A Stress Antidote